riganb/dsa-graphs/readme.md

     B --> A
 ```
 In the graph above, we can reach A again if we go down the sequence A --> B --> C --> A.
-- Acyclic graph: A graph which doesn't have a cycle formed for any node, is termed to be acyclic in nature.
+- **Acyclic graph**: A graph which doesn't have a cycle formed for any node, is termed to be acyclic in nature.
 ```mermaid
 flowchart LR
     A --> B